Glider (sailplane): Design

+Glider airframes include a fuselage, wings, and empennage section.
+Self-launching gliders also include built-in engines.

 Early gliders had no cockpit; the pilot sat on a small seat located just ahead of the wing.
 These were known as "primary gliders," and they were usually launched from the tops of hills, though they are also capable of short hops across the ground while being towed behind a vehicle.
 To enable gliders to soar more effectively than primary gliders, the designs minimized drag.
 Gliders now have very smooth, narrow fuselages and very long, narrow wings with a high aspect ratio and winglets.